 The Role of Persona Development in Direct Recruitment

-Developing detailed, actionable student personas is a crucial part of student recruitment, but it can be even more important when you are dealing with direct inquiries.
+Developing detailed, actionable student personas is a crucial part of international student recruitment, but it can be even more important when you are dealing with direct inquiries.
 Persona development is a market segmentation technique in which recruitment professionals use the most common attributes of their prospective students to create a detailed picture of a typical lead.

 Getting this process right can be crucial in helping you figure out where to reach international students online, and how and when to engage with them effectively.
 Here are a few tips for researching personas that will help you ensure they are as accurate as possible: